icerpc/icerpc-docs/pages/docs/slice/index.md

 and the operations that can be performed on it.
 It is a language and platform agnostic way to describe the flow of data in your application.

+{% slice-section version="Slice2" %}
+## Slice2 only section

+You will only see me when Slice2 is selected

+{% /slice-section %}

+{% slice-section version="Slice1" %}
+## Slice1 only section

+You will only see me when Slice1 is selected

+{% /slice-section %}

 ### Quick Links

 {% grid rows=2 columns=3 %}